AlexanderLutsenko/nobuco/README.md

 Again, the graph obtained with `onnx_tf` is much slower on x86 CPU.
 Worse yet, on mobile processor, optimized TFLite delegates for both GPU and CPU failed.
 No transpose ops were added this time, so who's to blame?
-It suffices to see what `torch.onnx.export` gives us:
+Just look what `torch.onnx.export` gives us:

 <p align="center">
   <img src="https://raw.githubusercontent.com/AlexanderLutsenko/nobuco/master/docs/slice_relu_onnx.png" width="100%">
   <b>slice_relu.onnx</b>
 </p>

-`onnx_tf` does a fair job optimizing the graph it's given, but combining consecutive `slice` ops seems to be too much to ask.
+`onnx_tf` does a fair job optimizing the monstrosity of a graph it's given, but combining consecutive `slice` ops seems to be too much to ask.
 It also leaves out garbage nodes sometimes (note the free-floating `While` in this example).